jessepav/libgdx-wiki-old/Third-Party-Extension-Support.md

 ### Approval
-To get your beautiful extension in the setup, you must sneak past/bribe/bewitch the LibGDX developers into thinking that your extension belongs in the setup.
+To get your beautiful extension in the setup, you must sneak past/bribe/bewitch the libGDX developers into thinking that your extension belongs in the setup.
 To do this, make sure:

 * Your project is open source, for security issues
 * Your project is well established
 * Your project is well maintained, (we will remove it if it becomes unsupported/not maintained!)

 ### Extension definition
-We use a simple xml file in the LibGDX core repository to define external extensions.
+We use a simple xml file in the libGDX core repository to define external extensions.

 The file can be found [here](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-setup/src/com/badlogic/gdx/setup/data/extensions.xml)